Tanakagi/Monitoring-Infrastructure-./Task 1.md

-# Task 1: I first started this project by Creating a VPC.
+# Task 1: Installing the CloudWatch agent.

 <b>• I made sure my CIDR block had enough addresses.</br>
 <b>• I changed the amount of AZ to 1 because I only need one, but in a real-life scenario I would use 3 to make it highly available.
 I also did the same for the number of public and private subnets.,.</br>